ynput/ayon-usd-resolver/README.md

 > This repository is a _development_ repository and uses Git Submodules.
 Make sure to use the correct `git clone` commands accordingly.

 > [!IMPORTANT]
-> The [AYON](https://ynput.io/ayon/) USD Resolver is an [AR2.0](https://openusd.org/release/wp_ar2.html) resolver and will not support packages that only support AR1.0 interface.
+> The [AYON](https://ynput.io/ayon/) USD Resolver is a [AR2.0](https://openusd.org/release/wp_ar2.html) resolver and will not support packages that only support AR1.0

 > [!NOTE]
 > Building and testing is now done with Houdini 19.5 and Houdini 20.
 More packages will be available soon.
 To build against the "standalone" USD framework you need to either comment `include(BuildPlugins/${SelectedCompilePlugin}.cmake)` line in `CMakeLists.txt` or build you own build plugin in `BuildPlugins`.

 ### Requirements:
 - C++ Compiler
-- CMake
+- Cmake
-- USD Framework or package with USD headers and libraries
+- GitHub public key setup (this is because the sub-modules are linked via git@)
+- Target DCC / SDK installed

 ### Tested Platforms: